 We’ll make every effort to accommodate your first choice, but when that is not feasible given the number of applicants and the institution’s capacity, we’ll go down your list.

-Nine universities participate to the QSEP: Université Laval, University of Sherbrooke, UQAM, UQTR, UQAR, UQO, UQAT, ETS and Bishop’s University.
+Nine universities participate to the QSEP: Université Laval, University of Sherbrooke, UQAM, UQTR, UQAR, UQO, UQAT and ETS.
 If your institution is not part of this list, there are probably other exchange programs or bilateral agreements that may allow you to go to a host institution in which you are interested; check with the International Relations Department at your university for more information about this.

 The complete list of foreign partners of the QSEP can be found at STEP 1 – SELECTING MY HOST INSTITUTION – of the Quebec Student page.